logotwentyfour/logo24-bones/README.md

 logo24-bones
 ============

-LOGO24 WP Starter Theme - based on Bones
+LOGO24 WordPress Starter Theme - based on [Bones] (https://github.com/eddiemachado/bones)

-This theme uses Compass.
+This theme uses [Compass] (http://compass-style.org/).

 From terminal or the command line, navigate to ``/library/css`` and run ``compass watch``.

-CSS Commenting is strongly encouraged, try to [SMACSS] (http://smacss.com/) it up.
+CSS commenting is strongly encouraged, try to [SMACSS] (http://smacss.com/) it up.

 Do not make changes to ``style.css``.
 It's compiled from ``style.scss``